Tech-by-Sean/Kubernetes-Homelab/kubernets/apps/metrics-server/read-me.md

-# Deploying Metrics Server on Talos Kubernetes
+# Deploying Metrics Server on Talos Kubernetes for k9s integration

 This guide covers deploying the Kubernetes Metrics Server in a Talos cluster, ensuring secure kubelet certificate handling.